-Besides the order parameter histograms presented in the main text, here, we add more detailed results of the evolution from the LN to the VP solid phase.
+Besides the order parameter histograms presented in the main text, here, we add more detailed results on the evolution from the LN to the VP solid phase.
 Figure~\ref{fig:sfig2} compiles the histograms for a $L=\beta=16$ system, as $V$ is varied from $-1$ to $1$.
 It is clear that for cases with $V<0.1$, the histograms exhibit the face-cubic distribution, and for the cases with $V>0.1$, the histograms exhibit the corner-cubic distribution.

 Close to the LN-to-VP transition, i.e., the panel with $V=0.1$ in Fig.~\ref{fig:sfig2}(b), the histogram develops asymptotic O($3$) symmetry with very weak corner-cubic anisotropy (this is because $V=0.1$ lies on the VP side of the transition).
-Inside the VP phase, and as $V$ increases towards the VP--QSL continuous transition point $V_c = 0.6$, the histograms [in panels with $V=0.3, 0.5$ in Fig.~\ref{fig:sfig2}(b)] begin to shrink in diameters, suggesting the reduction of the vison order parameter.
-Eventually, inside the QSL phase [panels with $V=0.7,0.9$ in Fig.~\ref{fig:sfig2}(b)], the histogram becomes a point at $(0,0,0)$, indicating the complete vanishing of the vison order parameter in the topologically ordered QSL phase.
+Inside the VP phase, and as $V$ increases towards the VP--QSL continuous transition point $V_c = 0.598$ (see below), the histograms [in panels with $V=0.3, 0.5$ in Fig.~\ref{fig:sfig2}(b)] begin to shrink in diameter, suggesting the reduction of the vison order parameter.
+Eventually, inside the QSL phase [panels with $V=0.7,0.9$ in Fig.~\ref{fig:sfig2}(b)], the histogram becomes a point at $(0,0,0)$, indicating that the vison order parameter completely vanishes in the topologically ordered QSL phase.